garrett361/transformers_notes/main.typ

 as were seen when originally only processing up to $S$.
 The naive PI strategy is empirically found to lead to degraded short-context performance.
 An alternative strategy is to instead rescale the base, $b--> kappa times b$ for some $kappa > 1$.
-The former strategy is a uniform dilation of the wavelength for all heads, while the latter performs a greater dilation for higher head indices.
+The former strategy is a uniform dilation of the wavelength for all heads, while the latter #footnote[Called ABF for adjusted base frequency
+  @xiong2023effectivelongcontextscalingfoundation.] performs a greater dilation for higher head indices.
 A choice of $kappa$ that connects the two strategies is to choose this parameter such that the angle for the higher head index, $theta_( H-2 )$, is the same in both cases.
 This is called the NTK-aware scheme.

 YaRN aims for a middle ground, with the criteria of preserving the wavelengths of the short-wavelength heads and linearly scaling the long-wavelength heads so that they undergo the same